Achanaomi/Student-app/README.md

 # Student-app
-student manager that helps to manage students details
+student manager app that helps to manage students details like input students informations,edit and create new students profile